-- If a child identified with a disability has been suspended for more than 10 days or is being considered for expulsion due to the child's behavior, it is a "disciplinary change in placement" under Kentucky law.
-A "change in placement" means the place at which the child receives educational services is changed to a more restrictive setting, such as from regular high school to an alternative school. - Suspension of a student identified with a disability: In Kentucky, there are procedures that must be followed when a child identified with a disability gets into trouble and is disciplined by removing ("suspending") the child from school.
-A school district is allowed to suspend a child with a disability for 10 consecutive school days.
-In some cases, the child may be suspended no more than 10 total days within a school year, if the removals form a pattern.
-Your school district's special education policies and procedures may limit the days of suspension to less than 10 days, so ask your Director of Special Education or look for the policies on your district's web site if you have questions. - Expulsion of students identified with a disability: A child identified with a disability may be expelled from school under certain conditions.
+If a student identified with a disability has been suspended for more than 10 days or is being considered for expulsion due to their behavior, it is a "disciplinary change in placement" under Kentucky law.
+A "change in placement" means the student will receive educational services in a more restrictive setting, such as from regular high school to an alternative school.

+- Suspension of a student identified with a disability: In Kentucky, there are procedures that must be followed when a student identified with a disability is disciplined by removing (suspending) the student from school.
+A school district may suspend a student with a disability for 10 consecutive school days.
+In some cases, the student may be suspended no more than 10 total school days within a school year, if the removals form a pattern.
+The local school district's special education policies and procedures may limit the days of suspension to less than 10 days, so when addressing a specific student concern, it is advisable to ask the local Director of Special Education or look at the district's policies and procedures. - Expulsion of students identified with a disability: A student identified with a disability may be expelled from school under certain conditions.
 Again, legal procedures must be followed that are similar to the rules for suspension of more than 10 days.

-If your child has been suspended for more than 10 days or is being considered for expulsion from school, the ARC must meet and answer some very important questions.
-This process is called a:
+If a student has been suspended for more than 10 days or is being considered for expulsion from school, the ARC must meet and answer some very important questions.
+This process is called a Manifestation Determination.

-- Manifestation Determination: The ARC must review all relevant information about your child, then determine if the behavior that resulted in your child's disciplinary change in placement (suspension or expulsion) is a manifestation of his or her disability.
-In other words, did your child's disability cause the behavior, or is the behavior a result of your child's IEP not being fully implemented? - If the answer to either of these questions is yes, your child's behavior is a manifestation of your child's disability.
-Your child's placement (educational setting) cannot be changed unless you agree to the change.
+- Manifestation Determination: The ARC must review all relevant information about the student, then determine if the behavior that resulted in their disciplinary change in placement (suspension or expulsion) is a manifestation of his or her disability.
+In other words, did the student's disability cause the behavior, or is the behavior a result of the student's IEP not being fully implemented? - If the answer to either of these questions is yes, then the student's behavior is determined to be a manifestation of their disability.
+The student's placement (educational setting) cannot be changed unless parents agree to the change.
 An FBA must be completed if there is not a current one and a Behavior Intervention Plan must be written.
 If a Behavior Intervention Plan is already in place, it must be reviewed.
-The ARC will then make any necessary changes.

-If the behavior is determined not to be a manifestation of your child's disability, the school district may expel your child or suspend for more than 10 days.
-However, educational services must continue to be provided to your child.

-- Interim Alternative Setting: Under "special circumstances," it does not matter if the behavior is a manifestation of the disability.
-In Kentucky, these "special circumstances" occur when at school or at a school function, your child: - o has a weapon; - o possesses or sells illegal drugs; or, - o inflicts serious bodily injury, which is defined by federal law.
+The ARC will then make any necessary changes. - If the behavior is determined not to be a manifestation of the student's disability, the school district may expel the student or suspend for more than 10 days.
+However, educational services must continue to be provided to the student. - Interim Alternative Setting: Under "special circumstances," it does not matter if the behavior is a manifestation of the disability.
+In Kentucky, these "special circumstances" occur when at school or at a school function, the student: - has a weapon; - possesses or sells illegal drugs; or, - o inflicts serious bodily injury, which is defined by federal law.

-If a student identified with a disability engages in any of these "special circumstances", federal and state law allow the school to place the student in an interim alternative setting.
-This is a setting that allows your child access to the general curriculum, provides the special education services and addresses your child's behavior as described in the Functional Behavior Assessment.
-Your child may be assigned to the interim alternative setting for up to 45 school days regardless whether the behavior that triggered the disciplinary action is a manifestation of your child's disability.
+If a student identified with a disability engages in any of these "special circumstances," federal and state law allow the school to place the student in an interim alternative setting.
+This is a setting that allows the student access to the general curriculum, provides the special education services and addresses his/her behavior as described in the Functional Behavior Assessment.
+The student may be assigned to the interim alternative setting for up to 45 school days regardless of whether the behavior that triggered the disciplinary action is a manifestation of the student's disability.